If you’re debating staying in Skibbereen in Cork, you’ve landed in the right place.

 Located on the bank of River Ilen, its convenient location means that you can explore the nearby attractions during the day and enjoy the world class food and live music by night.

-In the guide below, you’ll discover everything from things to do in Skibbereen in West Cork to where to eat, sleep and drink in what is one of the most beautiful towns in Cork.
+In the guide below, you’ll discover everything from things to do in Skibbereen to where to eat, sleep and drink in what is one of the most beautiful towns in Cork.

 Some quick need-to-knows about Skibbereen